Driftwood -Many Landscaping Benefits

-Driftwood can be used in a variety of applications in landscaping.
-The smooth surface of driftwood along with the unique, bleached color, give you the opportunity for creativity when landscaping your property.
-From large driftwood logs to small pieces of accents, driftwood is an excellent addition to your yard.
+Driftwood used in a variety of applications in landscaping; The smooth surface of the wood along with the unique, bleached color, give you the opportunity for creativity when landscaping your property.
+From large the logs to small pieces of accents, it is an excellent addition to your yard.

 When designing a garden bed, create a focal point using a large piece of driftwood.
 Look for a part that is oddly shaped to give your garden some additional interest.
-If you live in an area where it is more difficult to grow plants, driftwood can fill in areas where plants aren't thriving.
-A large piece of driftwood can make your landscape design stand out.
+If you live in an area where it is more challenging to grow plants, it can fill in areas where plants aren't thriving.
+A large piece of wood can make your landscape design stand out.

-If you want some decorative fencing in your landscape design, driftwood may do the trick.
-You can use twine or wire to create a unique barrier with large pieces of driftwood.
-When you want a creative fence for your landscape, driftwood is the answer.
+If you want some decorative fencing in your landscape design, may do the trick.
+You can use twine or wire to create a unique barrier with large pieces of the wood.
+When you want a creative fence for your landscape, It is the answer.

 Use Small Pieces as Accents